KhurramShahzad094/zapkad/README.md

 # zapkad
 An app that can fetch GitHub users list and display the selected user's profile.

-Local Database Cache with REST API
+In this repository you'll learn how to build a local database cache with Room.
+The cache retrieves data from a REST API using Retrofit2.
+Architecture is MVVM

 #### Technologies Used ####